NERV-DAO/documentation/NERV by-laws.md

 Registration
 </p>

-The enrolment in the DAO is an individual choice and requires the payment of a small fee in cryptocurrency while also providing a passphrase and other necessary documentation following the registration procedure on the on-line platform.
+The enrolment in the DAO is an individual choice and requires the payment of an annual symbolic fee in cryptocurrency, a passphrase given by one of NERV's ambassadors and other necessary documentation following the registration procedure on the on-line platform which may vary by jurisdiction.
 Raw biometric data is never to be kept in any database.

-I.Adherence to or withdrawal from the DAO is made exclusively through the on-line platform.
+I. Adherence to or withdrawal from the DAO is made exclusively through the on-line platform.
 Registries are published and managed in a decentralized database (blockchain).

 <p align="center">
 <b>( article 5-b )</b><br>
 Bond to the country of origin
 </p>

-DAO’s membership is associated with a nationality (country?) ..
+Membership is associated with nationality.

 <p align="center">
 <b>( article 6 )</b><br>